White dwarf

-A white dwarf is very hot when it forms, but because it has no source of energy, it will gradually cool as it radiates its energy away.
-This means that its radiation, which initially has a high color temperature, will lessen and redden with time.
-Over a very long time, a white dwarf will cool and its material will begin to crystallize, starting with the core.
-The star's low temperature means it will no longer emit significant heat or light, and it will become a cold black dwarf.
-Because the length of time it takes for a white dwarf to reach this state is calculated to be longer than the current age of the known universe (approximately 13.8 billion years), it is thought that no black dwarfs yet exist.
+A white dwarf, very hot when it forms, gradually cools as it radiates its energy.
+This radiation, which initially has a high color temperature, lessens and reddens over time.
+Eventually, a white dwarf will cool enough that its material will begin to crystallize into a cold black dwarf.
 The oldest known white dwarfs still radiate at temperatures of a few thousand kelvins, which establishes an observational limit on the maximum possible age of the universe.

 Discovery

 The first white dwarf discovered was in the triple star system of 40 Eridani, which contains the relatively bright main sequence star 40 Eridani A, orbited at a distance by the closer binary system of the white dwarf 40 Eridani B and the main sequence red dwarf 40 Eridani C. The pair 40 Eridani B/C was discovered by William Herschel on 31 January 1783.
 In 1910, Henry Norris Russell, Edward Charles Pickering and Williamina Fleming discovered that, despite being a dim star, 40 Eridani B was of spectral type A, or white.
-In 1939, Russell looked back on the discovery:
+In 1939, Russell looked back on the discovery and noted that Pickering had suggested that such exceptions lead to breakthroughs and in this case it led to the discovery of white dwarfs.

-I was visiting my friend and generous benefactor, Prof. Edward C. Pickering.
-With characteristic kindness, he had volunteered to have the spectra observed for all the stars – including comparison stars – which had been observed in the observations for stellar parallax which Hinks and I made at Cambridge, and I discussed.
-This piece of apparently routine work proved very fruitful – it led to the discovery that all the stars of very faint absolute magnitude were of spectral class M. In conversation on this subject (as I recall it), I asked Pickering about certain other faint stars, not on my list, mentioning in particular 40 Eridani B. Characteristically, he sent a note to the Observatory office and before long the answer came (I think from Mrs. Fleming) that the spectrum of this star was A. I knew enough about it, even in these paleozoic days, to realize at once that there was an extreme inconsistency between what we would then have called "possible" values of the surface brightness and density.
-I must have shown that I was not only puzzled but crestfallen, at this exception to what looked like a very pretty rule of stellar characteristics; but Pickering smiled upon me, and said: "It is just these exceptions that lead to an advance in our knowledge", and so the white dwarfs entered the realm of study!

 The spectral type of 40 Eridani B was officially described in 1914 by Walter Adams.